Bach-Chor Bonn: History

 In 1949, Gustav Classens, the municipal music director of Bonn and conductor of the orchestra (now Beethoven Orchester Bonn, founded the Bonner Bach-Gemeinschaft specifically for the performance of works by Johann Sebastian Bach.
 Bonn was then the provisional capital of Germany, and Bach's 200th anniversary of death in 1950 was prepared.
 The society was first formed by both choir and orchestra, with the first concerts including Bach's Musical Offering and Christmas Oratorio.
 In 1950, they performed Bach's St John Passion.
 The repertoire was gradually extended to works of other composers.
 In the beginning, the orchestra played most concerts.
 From 1971, only the choir formed the society, named Chor der Bonner Bach-Gemeinschaft.
 On tours, it was labelled Bach-Chor Bonn, which became the official name in 2012.

 Classens was succeeded by Roland Bader in 1972 and Herbert Ermert in 1976, who undertook tours to Belgium, Luxembourg, Italy and 14 times to France.
 Franz Xaver Gardeweg was conductor from 1991 until his death in 2006.
 He toured with the choir to Italy several times.
 In September 1999 they performed Bach's Mass in B minor at the Barockfestival Viterbo.
 In April 2000 they sang Bach's St Matthew Passion as part of the project "La Bibbia nella Musica" (The Bible in Music) in Lombardy.
-In September 1995, the choir joined the Chor der Staatsphilharmonie Cracow Ein deutsches Requiem by Johannes Brahms in a memorial concert 50 years after the liberation of Auschwitz concentration camp.
+In September 1995, the choir joined the Chor der Staatsphilharmonie Kraków Ein deutsches Requiem by Johannes Brahms in a memorial concert 50 years after the liberation of Auschwitz concentration camp.
 A tour in summer 2006 of a cappella music had concerts in Mecklenburg-Vorpommern and Poland, with concerts in Kamień Pomorski and Stargard.
 Gardeweg was succeeded by Jürgen Böhme, in 2010 followed by Horst Meinardus.

 Markus Mostert has directed the choir since 2017.
 The choir has around 80 members.
 Its programs focus on concerts with orchestra, often in the Beethovenhalle and as guests in other cities and countries.